Jesus-Var/BigD---ML-Course/README.md

 In the folder BigD - M5 - 2023-05-04 you can find the next files:

-Jesus - M5 - 06 - Introducción a Machine Learning con Scikit-Learn.ipynb in this file I tried to learn some of the simplest methods to improve the ML models
+Jesus - M5 - 06 - Introducción a Machine Learning con Scikit-Learn.ipynb in this file I tried to improve some ML models with simple methods

 Jesus - M5 - 09 - Folium.ipynb (This file is only inicialized and readed but not completed)